Designed for discovery of mild electrophilic inhibitors of the largest enzyme class

-The library has been plated for the most convenient and quick access.
-Using our RNA library you receive multiple benefits, allowing you to save on time and costs in hit exploration and optimization:
+The library of mild electrophilic compounds has been plated for most convenient and quick access.
+Using our Serine hydrolase focused library you receive multiple benefits, allowing you to save on time and costs in hit expansion and optimization:

 Typical Formats